 - Check the box for the Configuration item and the box next to Action on selected rows... > click Run Malwarebytes Scan from the drop-down menu.

 - In the Malwarebytes Scan menu, select the scan type you wish to perform under Scan Options drop-down menu > click Start Scan to initiate the action.

-- Find the initiated scan job in Malwarebytes Scan Tasks.
+- In Malwarebytes Scan Tasks, find the initiated scan job.
 Here you can view the Scan Status from the table view.